 Hello comfort food!
 This Big Mac Casserole is as easy dinner recipe and so satisfying!
 It is one of those stick to your ribs meals, but made with lighter ingredients and high in protein.
 Plus, it has a signature homemade special sauce!

-Fast food gets a bad wrap (and for a good reason).
-It tastes good when you’re enjoying it, but you often don’t feel so great after.
+Fast food gets a bad wrap (and for its reason).
+It tastes good when you’re enjoying it, but sometimes you often don’t feel so great after.
 That’s why this Big Mac Casserole is so amazing.
 It has all the classic flavors of a Big Mac Sandwich, but is lower carb and keto friendly!

 It’s made with healthier ingredients, and without all the grease.
 Just one serving has 30 grams of protein making it a super filling dish, and if you count macros just 14 grams of fat and 36 carbs.
 A well balanced comfort food meal, count me in.